 Exercise is not a substitute for Exercise Rehabilitation

 Overwhelming evidence exists for the use of exercise in the rehabilitation of many musculoskeletal and chronic pain conditions.
 The form that the exercise should take is less obvious.
-Exercise, using gym based protocols of quantity, are inappropriate where retraining of correct movement patterns is required.
+Exercise using gym-based protocols of quantity is inappropriate where retraining of correct movement patterns is required.
 Twelve key elements of rehabilitative exercise are provided to give clinicians insight into appropriate quality-based exercise rehabilitation programs for their clients.

 Choosing which form of exercise is best for patients can be very difficult, particularly as the global term “exercise” referred to in the guidelines offers very little help.
 The exercise referred to in the literature is an amorphous title that would be unacceptable in other fields.
 Questions that remain unanswered include,

 • should the exercise be aerobic or anaerobic?

 • should the patient enjoy the exercise?